vercel/next.js/examples/with-firebase/README.md

 # Firebase Example

-This is a simple set up for Firebase for client side applications.
+This is a set up for Firebase for client side applications.

-The firebase app is initialized in `firebase/clientApp.js`, to use you just have to import it anywhere in the app
+The firebase app is initialized in `firebase/clientApp.js`, to use you have to import it anywhere in the app.

 The React Context API is used to provide user state.